SureshS13/RandNum-Website-Project/README.md

 Currently in prototype stages.
-I.E solidifying the outline of the main page and all functionalities, programming the basic Front-End HTML and JavaScript functionality.
+I.E solidifying the basic outline of the main page and all functionalities, programming the basic Front-End HTML and JavaScript functionality.